fusho96/bioinformatics/README.md

 which is not recommended here.
 Inside, codes using *R* to do the Dunn test are located in ./アルファ多様性/alpha_test.r

+dependant on libraries [agricolae](https://github.com/myaseen208/agricolae) and [dunn.test](https://github.com/cran/dunn.test).

 ### Ploting the alpha diversity
-1. Summarize the alpha diversities into one files ./アルファ多様性/alpha.txt
+1. Summarize the alpha diversities into one file ./アルファ多様性/alpha.txt
+2. Run alpha_box_plot.r

+dependant on libraries [ggplot2](https://github.com/tidyverse/ggplot2) and [amplicon](https://github.com/microbiota/amplicon).

+3. Use Adobe Illustrator to revise the figures as you want.

+### Ploting the beta diversity
+1. Paste the pcoa result (ordination.txt) into ./ベータ多様性
-2.
+2. Run beta_pcoa_plot.r

+dependant on libraries [ggplot2](https://github.com/tidyverse/ggplot2) and [ggrepel](https://github.com/slowkow/ggrepel).

+4. Use Adobe Illustrator to revise the figures as you want.